deconst/integrated/README.md

 1. Customize your credentials and other settings.
-The `env` settings require knowing your Rackspace Cloud account info and also where you intend to clone the control repo, for example..
+The `env` settings require knowing your Rackspace Cloud account info and also where you intend to clone the control repo, for example.
   ```bash

   cp env.example env